 The education level of Webster citizens is a little higher than the average for US cities and towns: 22.39% of adults in Webster have at least a bachelor's degree.

-The per capita income in Webster in 2010 was $26,413, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $105,652 for a family of four.
+The per capita income in Webster in 2010 was $26,209, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $104,836 for a family of four.
 However, Webster contains both very wealthy and poor people as well.

+Webster is a somewhat ethnically-diverse town.
 The people who call Webster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webster residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Webster include French , Irish, Italian, and English.

 The most common language spoken in Webster is English.
 Other important languages spoken here include Spanish and French.